sharmisthasg/ASR_SRU/README.md

 ![Loss Plot for Training](/images/loss_plot.png)

-The trained model along with the weights can be accessed [here](https://drive.google.com/file/d/12TkL3GNNogYDo4VXYAvGymli3S1RFHMf/view?usp=sharing).

 **Testing Results**

 After training the model, we test on a few unseen samples to see the performance of the model.